WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Aida-Mehonic/Kirstie-CheckIn-Meetings.md

 #### What would you like to work on next fortnight?
 * My goal is to get the RAM position paper to a decent draft by the end of Jan.
 * RA showcase planning and figuring out who to invite with NG's team.
+  * KW: I'll introduce you to SC this week - I'm hopeful he can be a really strong connection for us!
 * I'll submit my L&D on Cezanne this week (finally!)
+  * KW: Aaaaaaactually - the objectives need updating for your new role (TPS Senior Researcher) so if you can have a read though those and ping them back to me for a review that would be super helpful 🙏
 * Get on with the RAM project work as well: follow up on CEFAS & scivision, manage RADDISH, scope DyME.
 * Recruitment!!
+  * KW: Discussed in meeting - likely reopen until 30 January.

 #### Where do you need help from Kirstie?
 * Showcase is a massive thing - any steer on who to invite for which project, how to curate and manage the event would be very welcome, and anything else would be very welcome.
+  * KW: Good chat in the meeting - try actioning the fast streamers who are working in the Office for the Director!
+I think they'll come into contact with lots of good people / organisations and we just need them to remember to tell us (you!)
+  * Also, get the prep meetings with projects that are going to pitch in the calendar ASAP - probably for end of Feb but hopefully with enough time for them to realise that they have more work to do to prepare 😬
 * For the RAM paper: If you have any papers (or initiatives) that you think I should obviously reference, ping me! :)
+  * KW: I will keep my eyes open - and then I think the other thing to consider is who the audience is...
+JC, MG are worth pitching to I think!

 ### Date: 17 November 2021